felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 (defun bbdb-extract-address-components (address &optional all) "Given an RFC-822 address ADDRESS, extract full name and canonical address.
-This function behaves like `mail-extract-address-components', but it passes its return value through `bbdb-clean-address-components'."
+This function behaves like `mail-extract-address-components', but it passes its return value through `bbdb-clean-address-components'.
+See also `bbdb-decompose-bbdb-address'."
   (if all
       (mapcar 'bbdb-clean-address-components
               (mail-extract-address-components address t))